rendner/py-plugin-dataframe-viewer/README.md

 ## What It Is
 View styled [pandas](https://pandas.pydata.org/docs/getting_started/index.html) `DataFrames` when debugging.

-Apply conditional formatting and visual styling in your python code, by using `DataFrames.style`.
+Apply conditional formatting and visual styling in your Python code, by using `DataFrames.style`.
 The configured style is used to render a styled output of the `DataFrame`.

 ![preview of the plugin](./docs/images/preview.png)